Click here for Field Meeting Health & Safety Information

 On the upland, the farm’s two coralline crag pits were previously used as dumps and filled with rubbish, but have since hosted barn owls, little owls and sand martins, as well as rare flora, including one of the only recorded sites in East Suffolk of tall broomrape (orobanche elatior).
 The geology is unique to the Suffolk coast and a triple SSSI.

-Jack is delighted to have naturalists on the farm and will set some moth traps to begin the day, giving a short introduction to Stanny’s conservation history.
+Jack is delighted to have naturalists on the farm and will set some moth traps to begin the day, and will give a short introduction to Stanny’s conservation history.

 Field Meeting: College Farm, Creeting St. Mary